 Melissa Barthelemy's apartment

-On July 12th, 2009, sex worker Melissa Barthelemy left this house on Underhill Avenue in the Bronx and was never seen again.
+Melissa Barthelemy was last seen at this house on Underhill Avenue in the Bronx on July 10th, 2009.

-Roughly fifteen months later, her remains were found among the bodies of three other sex workers on Gilgo Beach.
+Roughly fifteen months later, her remains were found among the bodies of three other women on Gilgo Beach.

 Barthelemy was the first of the "Gilgo Four" to be found.